ArbiterOfBuffoonery/MarkdownFromCSV/README.md

 ## How to use

-Currently either conversion can be made using either CSV or TSV.
+Currently the conversion can be made using either CSV or TSV.

 - To convert from CSV to a Markdown table type `CSV to Markdown table` in the command pallet.
 - To convert from TSV to a Markdown table type `TSV to Markdown table` in the command pallet.